drduh/macOS-Security-and-Privacy-Guide/README.md

 Also see [What is a DNS leak and why should I care?](https://dnsleaktest.com/what-is-a-dns-leak.html)

-#### Multicast advertisement
-Turn off multicast DNS if you don't need it.
-It spams information about your machine and its services to the local network.

-Edit `com.apple.mDNSResponder.plist`

-    sudo -E vim /System/Library/LaunchDaemons/com.apple.mDNSResponder.plist

-Copy the line `<string>/usr/sbin/mDNSResponder</string>` and paste it twice (`yy` and `pp` in vim)

-Replace the argument with `-launchd` and `-NoMulticastAdvertisements`

-`sudo killall -9 mDNSResponder` to restart **mDNSResponder**

-You can also use [MacMiniVault/Mac-Scripts/disablebonjour.sh](https://github.com/MacMiniVault/Mac-Scripts/blob/master/disablebonjour/disablebonjour.sh) to accomplish this.

 ## Captive portal

 When OS X connects to new networks, it **probes** the network and launches a Captive Portal assistant utility if connectivity can't be determined.